 Did you know that Italy is following the United Kingdom out of the European Union?
 Whaaat?!
-You hadn’t read that?
-Well, it’s right here in the Daily Express, the folks who brought you Brexit.
+Then you must not read the British tabloids.
+Because it’s right here in the Daily Express, the folks who brought you Brexit.

 “We speak to these people all the time.”
 Well, there you go … the end of the EU.